microram/ee4-tools/readme.md

 - [x] Server startup script needs work at the bottom.
 Maybe pulling the remaining scripts from github now that they no longer have any hard coded paths.
 - [x] easier setup from scratch.
 - [x] Maybe cloud-init for even more automation https://help.ubuntu.com/community/CloudInit
-- [ ] GPG credentials in cloud-init
+- [x] GPG public key in cloud-init
 - [ ] All scripts needs standardization cleanup
 - [ ] Possible reorganization of v3 to v4 scripts
+- [ ] Restore a site n days prior
+- [ ] Restore a glacier backup (low priority.
+Keep more hot backups see S3 lifecycle rules)

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details